transcom/milmove_load_testing/openapi_client/ghc/README.md

 import time
 import ghc_client
 from pprint import pprint
-from ghc_client.api import customer_api
+from ghc_client.api import application_parameters_api
-from ghc_client.model.create_customer_payload import CreateCustomerPayload from ghc_client.model.created_customer import CreatedCustomer from ghc_client.model.customer import Customer from ghc_client.model.error import Error from ghc_client.model.search_customers_request import SearchCustomersRequest from ghc_client.model.search_customers_result import SearchCustomersResult from ghc_client.model.update_customer_payload import UpdateCustomerPayload from ghc_client.model.validation_error import ValidationError
+from ghc_client.model.application_parameters import ApplicationParameters
 # Defining the host is optional and defaults to /ghc/v1
 # See configuration.py for a list of all supported configuration parameters.
 configuration = ghc_client.Configuration(